mozilla/id-specs/browserid/index.md

 To verify a Backed Identity Assertion, a Relying Party SHOULD perform the following checks:

-1. If the <tt>exp</tt> date of the assertion is earlier than the current time by more than a certain interval, the assertion has expired and must be rejected.
+1. If the `exp` date of the assertion is earlier than the current time by more than a certain interval, the assertion has expired and must be rejected.
 A Relying Party MAY choose the length of that interval, though it is recommended that it be less than 5 minutes.
-1. If the <tt>audience</tt> field of the assertion does not match the Relying Party's origin (including scheme and optional non-standard port), reject the assertion.
+1. If the `audience` field of the assertion does not match the Relying Party's origin (including scheme and optional non-standard port), reject the assertion.
 A domain that includes the standard port, of 80 for HTTP and 443 for HTTPS, SHOULD be treated as equivalent to a domain that matches the protocol but does not include the port.
 (XXX: Can we find an RFC that defines this equality test?)
 1. If the Identity Assertion's signature does not verify against the public-key within the last Identity Certificate, reject the assertion.
 1. If there is more than one Identity Certificate, then reject the assertion unless each certificate after the first one is properly signed by the prior certificate's public key.
 1. If the first certificate (or only certificate when there is only one) is not properly signed by the expected issuer's public key, reject the assertion.
 The expected issuer is either the domain of the certified email address in the last certificate, or the issuer listed in the first certificate if the email-address domain does not support BrowserID.
-1. If the expected issuer was designated by the certificate rather than discovered given the user's email address, then the issuer SHOULD be <tt>browserid.org</tt>, otherwise reject the assertion.
+1. If the expected issuer was designated by the certificate rather than discovered given the user's email address, then the issuer SHOULD be `browserid.org`, otherwise reject the assertion.

 Note that a relying party may, at its discretion, use a verification service that performs these steps and returns a summary of results.
 In that case, the verification service MUST perform all the checks described here.